andre-f-s-costa/simplified-email-sender/README.md

 ```
 "Email sent to queue.
 You can check the status of this email using the id: 3f4f0ceb-0ca4-4282-a760-01df45000edf"
 ```

+---

+### **OBS:**
+the field "message" is only used when not using the field "html", it's a way to ensure the message is sent even if the html structure doesn't work for some **provider** reason.

+---

 ### GET /email-logs/3f4f0ceb-0ca4-4282-a760-01df45000edf
 RESPONSE